ThomFree/CPP_zia_github/docs/CLI.md

 #### Website commands

-- `delete_website` : delete website already created.
+- `delete` : delete website already created.
 The `back` command is executed afterwards.
 - `start` : start the website.
 - `pause` : stop the website.
 - `status` : display the actual status of the website.